Compute

 -

-• Usage duration: This parameter is mandatory if you select Yearly/Monthly for Billing Mode.
+• Usage Duration: This parameter is mandatory if you select Yearly/Monthly for Billing Mode.

-• Disk quantity: This parameter is optional.
+• Quantity: This parameter is optional.

 NOTE: